harshitsinh222/Electronics-Website-J2EE/README.md

-# Electronics-Website-J2EE
+# Electronics-Website-J2EE<br />
-HUMBER COLLEGE - INFORMATION TECHNOLOGY SOLUTIONS.
+HUMBER COLLEGE - INFORMATION TECHNOLOGY SOLUTIONS.<br />
-J2EE PROJECT.
+J2EE PROJECT.<br />
-In this project I have created a wesbite using proper MVC.
+In this project, I have created a wesbite using proper MVC.<br />
 I have used servlet, jsp , models , views and controller for the different pages.